local-advocate/Naive-Trade/README.md

 # Description

-Trying to come up with trading algorithms.
+An approach to make trading algorithms.

 These are beginner approaches to understand the issues of algorithmic trading and to understand more advanced algorithms better.

+The algorithms also show statistics (total profit, etc.) and graphs (share prices, when the algorithm traded, etc.)

 ## Files & Folders